Question: What does UTQGL mean?

 Question: Can changing tire sizes confuse my vehicle's on-board computers?

 Answer: It can if you substantially change the overall diameter of your tires.
 Maintaining the original, specified diameters as closely as possible ensures that your on-board computers will function properly and thereby effectively manage such systems as your anti-lock braking system, traction control, fuel management system, electronically controlled automatic transmission and electronic handling stability system.
 Changing tire diameters sends erroneous readings to the computers.
-These systems won'tfail, but they will be impacted to varying degrees.
-If you have any questions about this potentially troublesome issue, contact your tire dealer.
+If you have any questions about this potentially troublesome issue, contact one of our tire experts: https://www.thetireman.com/stores/